SmellingSalt/Bulk-Email/README.md

 # Bulk-Email

 This repository contains a simple python script that can send emails to multiple individuals.
-This code was built to primarily solve the problem of sending grades and scores of students individually.
+This code was built to primarily solve the problem of sending grades and scores of students individually to their email IDs.

 It is suggested to run the script with